CaSToRC-CyI/isc2024-tutorial/intro/README.md

 C:\Users\your_username\.ssh\config
 ```
 ### SSH key
-To set up your SSH key, first download it from [here](https://owncloud.gwdg.de/index.php/s/2Ewlpc26GZujGC0) using the provided download password.
-The key consists of two files: a private key named `id_XXXX` and a public key named `id_XXXX.pub`.
+To set up your SSH key, first download it from [here](https://owncloud.gwdg.de/index.php/s/2Ewlpc26GZujGC0) using the provided `download_password`.
+In the shared space, you'll find multiple keys.
+You'll need to download two specific files named according to your provided key names, such as `id_XXXX` and its corresponding `id_XXXX.pub` file.
+Replace `XXXX` with the unique identifier provided for your key.
 You will also receive a key password, which you'll need when prompted for your passphrase in the terminal.
 Finally, put the provided public and private SSH keys in the `.ssh/config` directory.
 ### Config file contents
 Now, edit the config file as shown below:
 ```